gilbertpwns/gilbertpwns.github.io/README.md

 ---

-## Cisco
+## cisco

-Cisco exams are a great way to now learn networking, alonside many other concentrations of IT topics.
+cisco exams are a great way to now learn networking, alonside many other concentrations of IT topics.

 ### Performing Cybersecurity Using Cisco Security Technologies v1.2 (350-201)